(Disclosure: Some of the links below may be affiliate links)

-One thing I did not cover yet on this blog is how do we get around.
+I have not covered yet on this blog how we get around.
 You may be surprised to hear that we mostly use a car.
 If you follow several personal finance blogs, you may have heard that cars are almost evil.
 Most people will recommend you ride a bike or take public transportation.

 However, I think that cars are not evil for your finances.
-I do not really like driving, but I like the freedom that a car gives me.
+I dislike driving, but I like the freedom a car gives me.
 Moreover, where I live, it is almost mandatory to own a car.
 We use it to get around nearly everywhere.

-In this post, we are going to see how we get around our car and how we are traveling abroad.
-I am also going to detail the cost related to my vehicle.
-I am not going to recommend having a car for everybody.
-The choice is for everyone to do.
+In this article, we see how we get around our car and travel abroad.
+I also detail the cost related to my vehicle.
+I do not recommend having a car for everybody.
+The choice is for everyone to make.
 But there are ways to be frugal with a car.

 Get around in Switzerland

-As long as we stay in Switzerland, we always get around with our car.
+As long as we stay in Switzerland, we always get around in our car.
 So far, I am the only driver.
 But Mrs. The Poor Swiss is learning to drive, so this may change.
-I am not a big fan of driving, but it is necessary to drive.
+I am not a big fan of driving, but driving is necessary.
 I have never had an accident, so I am not a bad driver either.
 And it is so convenient.

 It is way too expensive.
 Some people will agree that the quality makes up for the price.
 But I do not think it is enough.
 I prefer older trains and buses, and they have much cheaper fares.

 Go to work

-As I said, my village is quite isolated.
+As I said, my village is relatively isolated.
 I cannot reach my work using a single bus.
 I need to take two different buses If I want to get to work.
 It would take me about 35 minutes to go to my office by public transportation.
 It only takes me 20 minutes in my car.
-Using my car saves me 30 minutes each day.
+Using my vehicle saves me 30 minutes each day.
 I think it is definitely worth the money.